FazeCT/ctf/ACSC 2023/test.md

 - Variable t would be one of these numbers: 3 5 17 257 65537.

-At this point, I knew that this 'encoding system' is using RSA encryption.
+At this point, I knew that this 'encoding system' is using **RSA encryption**.

 - Function 'u(A)' is used to concatenate a list of numbers into a single big number, using shift left logical of 8.